EmilTsaturyan/dzmap/README.md

-# dzmap
+# DZMAP

-**dzmap** is a Python tool for scanning ports on a given IP address.
+**DZMAP** is a Python tool for scanning ports on a given IP address.
 It allows you to check which ports are open within a specified range.

 ## Features